digital-blueprint/gitlab-pipeline-trigger-action/README.md

 ### `variables`

 A map of key-valued strings containing the pipeline variables.
-For example: `{ VAR1: "value1", VAR2: "value2" }`..
-Default `"World"`.
+For example: `{ VAR1: "value1", VAR2: "value2" }`.
+The value has to be valid JSON.
+If not set the default is `{}`.

 ## Outputs